rf777rf777/PyFlickr/README.md

 **PyFlickr** provides python-developers to access to user, albums, photos and other public information from [**Flickr**]( https://www.flickr.com/) website.
 You can customize these to fit your requirements.
-This API also provide an easy way to download public photos and albums.
+Though this API is read-only, it also provides an easy way to download public photos and albums.

 <a id="setup" />